 2. Find out what customers are looking for online

-Google’s free search keyword tool (Sign up to adwords.google.com and then click on reporting and tools) the keyword tool will tell you how many people have used particular search terms to find things on the internet in the past month.
+Google’s free search keyword tool (sign up to Google Ads Manager and then click on reporting and tools) the keyword tool will tell you how many people have used particular search terms to find things on the internet in the past month.

 3. Research your competitors

 Competitor analysis is critical.
 Research your competitors and then scrutinise their websites, order their products and use their services.
 Look at how and where they sell their products and services and how much they charge.

 Search online for reviews of them and their products.
 Study their accounts – if they are a private company then search for them on Companies House or Duedil.
 If they are a PLC, then their accounts should be readily available online.
 You are trying to find out what they do well, so you can do the same or better, and also what they do badly so that you can do better.